catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/swiftAPI.rst

 openRC file to interact with the object storage APIs.
 However, there is an additional environment variable that we must manually set to be able to interact correctly with the swift API.
-We need to create an **OS_STORAGE_URL** variable so that swift is able to correctly authenticate using your openstack credentials.
+We need to create an **OS_STORAGE_URL** variable so that swift is able to correctly authenticate using your Catalyst Cloud credentials.
 We do this by taking one of the API endpoints from above, and adding our project_ID to it.